 Characterised by a larger top half with narrow hips and slim legs, the apple body shape tends to carry weight around the tummy.
 The trick to choosing the most flattering swimwear is all about creating visual balance.

-• Opt for a one piece and bikini bottoms with tummy control to help flatter the tummy and give a smooth silhoutte
+- Opt for a one piece and bikini bottoms with tummy control to help flatter the tummy and give a smooth silhouette

 Pear Shape